HritikaNaik/HritikaNaik/README.md

 - 👋 Hi, I’m @HritikaNaik
 - 👀 I’m interested in Data Science, Data Analytics and Robotics
-- 🌱 I’m currently learning Natural Language Processing and ROS with Gazebo
+- 🌱 I’m currently learning Web Development and ROS with Gazebo

 <!---
 HritikaNaik/HritikaNaik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.